DAMO-DI-ML/XAI-for-Time-Series/README.md

 If you are interested in exploring these opportunity, please reach out to us at [guxinyue.gxy@alibaba-inc.com] or [linxiao.ylx@alibaba-inc.com].
 Let's work together to push the boundaries of XAI!

 ## Featured: XAI for Time Series Survey
-Our latest work **[Explainable Artificial Intelligence for Time Series](paper/XAI_for_Time_Series_Survey.pdf)** has been released!
+Our latest work **[Explainable Artificial Intelligence for Time Series： A Comparative Survey](paper/XAI_for_Time_Series_Survey.pdf)** has been released!
 A comparative review analyzing  state-of-the-art XAI methods for time series, with practical guidelines for method selection and implementation.
-[Download now](paper/XAI_for_Time_Series_Survey.pdf) to master time series explainability.
+[Download PDF](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5225863) to master time series explainability.

 ## Table of Contents